TheWeepingWill/Epicodus/README.md

    `bundle install`

    ### User Instructions
-   All projects excepting "Ruby Project Creator" are run in universal fashion
+   Most Projects follow a universal pattern

    1: Cd into the directory of the desired day

    2: Cd into the directory of the desired project

+   3: Check the Project list below to see if there are any special instructions
+      for the program you are going to run.

+      A: If there are follow the instructions

+      B: If not then continue to step 4

-   3: Run the command `ruby lib/projectname.rb`
+   4: Run the command `ruby lib/projectname.rb`

    This will prompt a basic user interface that will offer a brief description of the project then demonstrate functionality.